Space, Geography, Interior Design – and everything in between

 “The house was so full of people.
 You look around and you see all these dishes and stuff and think… what am I going to do with it?
 I don’t need it.”

-Ageing has affected her mobility, but her sense of pride and dignity means she wouldn’t use her rolator outside of the home.
+Now In her eighties, her mobility has been somewhat compromised, but her sense of pride and dignity means she refuses to use her rolator outside of the home.

-Adaptations to the home would undoubtedly make things easier for her, but her decision was that it was not worthwhile.
+Adaptations to the home (services of an OT) would undoubtedly make things easier for her.
+But, it was her conscious decision that it was not worthwhile to make major changes to the home as this stage of life.

 My daughter was saying why don’t you put in a wet room?
 But I said I couldn’t be bothered.

-At different stages of life our values will change.
+At different stages of life our values change.
+We weigh things up: Is a re-design worthwhile?

 Community can be a strong pull to keep people together.